Nobel Prize: Trio win 2024 award for economics – DW – 10/14/2024

 The formal name of the award is the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.

-The trio will be presented at ceremonies in Stockholm and Oslo on December 10, the anniversary of Nobel's death in 1896.
+The trio will be presented with the certificates, awards and prize money at ceremonies in Stockholm and Oslo on December 10, the anniversary of Nobel's death in 1896.

 mm/rmt (AFP, AP, dpa, Reuters)